hungsu/digital_garden/src/site/notes/Concepts/typography.md

 - If you're a complete beginner, I think doing exercises is the fastest way to learn the basics.
 This [interactive type tutorial](https://www.learnui.design/tools/typography-tutorial.html) is the best I've found.
 - Matthew Butterick's [Practical Typography](https://practicaltypography.com/) is one of the best free online manuals on typography.
 I re-read it and refer to it often.
 - Typewolf's [guides](https://www.typewolf.com/guides) are precise and effective.
-If you have money, he has a $399USD [[Unsorted/Flawless Typography Checklist\|Flawless Typography Checklist]] which I have purchased.
+If you have money, he has a $399USD [Flawless Typography Checklist](https://www.typewolf.com/checklist) which I have purchased.
 - Donny Truong's [Pro Web Type](https://prowebtype.com/) is a quick and practical guide to improving Typography for total beginners
 - [[People/Gwern Branwen\|Gwern Branwen]] has a very [long article](https://www.gwern.net/Design) talking about the design of his website.
 - [The Elements of Typographic Style](https://readings.design/PDF/the_elements_of_typographic_style.pdf).
 A well-known classic in the industry.
 If a book seems too old fashioned, someone reinterpreted it in [The Elements of Typographic Style applied to the web](http://webtypography.net/toc/)